Navigable maps of structural brain networks across species: Discussion

-This study puts forward an interesting new path to further explore the synergy between Neuroscience and Network Science to better understand the inner workings of the brain.
-Given the small number of available connectomes that could be used and their non-uniformity (different experimental extraction techniques, different definitions of what constitutes a node), we advocate for the development of more systematic procedures to extract connectomes and, critically, for the publication of spatial coordinates alongside connectivity data.
-Future datasets will allow to refine the scope of our conclusions and, ultimately, lead to our understanding of the interplay between the organization of the brain and its embedding space.
+Future work will require the adaptation of the network geometry toolbox to increase the number of realistic features that can be taken into account.
+For instance, effective distances may be affected by dynamical ingredients that influence the speed of synaptic transmission and even be modulated in a task-dependent fashion~\cite{Deco:2011,Haimovici:2016,Shimono:2018}.
+In particular, myelination of neural fibers can dramatically change this speed, especially for long white-matter fibers, thereby effectively shortening Euclidean physical distances.
+It would therefore be interesting to analyze GR as a routing protocol in hyperbolic maps of connectomes that are able to modulate effective distances according to various factors.
+Additionally, many structural brain networks are characterized by a heterogeneous distribution of fiber densities.
+A natural extension of our work would therefore be to study the effects of weights in neural communication for which new methodologies like a technique to embed weighted networks in hyperbolic space are still under development.

-Finally, convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors~\cite{cdc:2012}.
-Studying human and non-human connectomes on an equal footing as done in the present study could therefore allow to identify the unifying principles behind the emergence of cognition, while potentially unveiling at the same time the differences that make, or not, human cognition unique.
+This study puts forward an interesting new path to further explore the synergy between neuroscience and network geometry to better understand the inner workings of the brain.
+In the future, higher resolution datasets will allow to refine the scope of our conclusions, further test the formulated hypotheses and, ultimately, lead to a better understanding of the interplay between the organization of the connectome and its embedding space.